 Special Needs Trust

 If you have a loved one who has special needs, then it is important to plan for their future.
 A Special Needs Trust (SNT) can create funds that are set aside specifically for your loved one’s care and well-being.
-This article will explore the basics of what this type of trust entails, how it protects assets from being spent on medical expenses, and why an SNT is such a valuable asset in planning for your loved ones’ futures.
+Below, our Manassas estate planning attorneys will explore the basics of what this type of trust entails, how it protects assets from being spent on medical expenses, and why an SNT is such a valuable asset in planning for your loved ones’ futures.

 At the Manassas Law Group in Virginia, we have extensive experience in the area of special needs trusts.
 We can help you create a comprehensive plan that will protect your loved one’s assets and ensure they are cared for in the event that their guardian passes away.
 Using our advanced experience and knowledge, we work to get you the results you seek.
 To arrange a consultation with us, call our office at 703-361-8246 today.